badamowicz/sonar-hla/README.md

 High Level API for accessing SonarQube resources.

-Intention of this project is to hide the complexity of of Sonar's Web Service Client and provide instead an easy to use API for accessing most important data from a SonarQube server.
+Intention of this project is to hide the complexity of Sonar's Web Service Client and provide instead an easy to use API for accessing most important data from a SonarQube server.